w1ld3r/cwd-api/README.md

-# cwd
+# cwd-api
-Crypto Wallet Dashboard
+API for the Crypto Wallet Dashboard